 During the last decade, museums all over the world witnessed a decrease in visitors, unfortunately.
 Augmented reality can help, as, in fact, every piece of art on display can become an augmented model.
 A nice example is The National Museum of Natural History.
-They have launched the Skin and Bones app, which allows people see a full live representation of extinct animals based on their skeletons in the museum.
+They have launched the Skin and Bones app, which allows people to see a full live representation of extinct animals based on their skeletons in the museum.

-Thus, museums can create visual tour guides and exhibitions, bring non-existent objects to life, educate visitors in a memorable way, and fascinate people in general.
+Thus, museums can create visual tour guides and exhibitions, bring non-existent objects to life, educate visitors in a memorable way, and fascinating people in general.
 Augmented Reality in tourism also presents other beneficial options.

 Other applications of Augmented Reality in tourism